Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Conclusion

 \section{Conclusion}

-In this brief, two BLS algorithms are proposed to improve the existing BLS for new added inputs in \cite{BL_trans_paper}.
-The proposed BLS algorithms compute the ridge solution from the inverse or the inverse Cholesky factor of the Hermitian matrix in the ridge inverse, to avoid computing the ridge inverse.
-The proposed recursive BLS algorithm utilizes the matrix inversion lemma~\cite{matrixInversionLemma} to update the inverse of the Hermitian matrix.
-The proposed square-root BLS algorithm updates the upper-triangular inverse Cholesky factor of the Hermitian matrix, by multiplying the inverse Cholesky factor with an upper-triangular intermediate matrix, which is computed by a Cholesky factorization or an inverse Cholesky factorization.
-When there are more rows than columns in the newly added $p \times k$ input matrix (corresponding to the added inputs), i.e., $p>k$, the inverse of a sum of matrices~\cite{InverseSumofMatrix8312} is utilized to compute the intermediate variables by a smaller matrix inverse in the proposed recursive algorithm , or by a smaller inverse Cholesky factorization in the proposed square-root algorithm .
+To improve the existing BLS on added inputs, this paper proposes the recursive and square-root BLS algorithms, which utilize the inverse and inverse Cholesky factor of the Hermitian matrix in the ridge inverse, respectively, to update the ridge solution.
+The recursive BLS utilizes the matrix inversion lemma to update the inverse, while the square-root BLS updates the upper-triangular inverse Cholesky factor by multiplying it with an upper-triangular intermediate matrix.
+When the added $p$ inputs are more than the total $k$ nodes in the network, i.e., $p>k$, the inverse of a sum of matrices is utilized to take a smaller matrix inversion or inverse Cholesky factorization.
+For the distributed BLS with data-parallelism, we develop the parallel implementation of the square-root BLS, which is deduced by applying the parallel implementation of the inverse Cholesky factorization.

+The existing BLS is based on the generalized inverse with the ridge regression, which assumes the ridge parameter $\lambda \to 0$ in the ridge inverse.
+When $\lambda \to 0$ is not satisfied, the numerical experiments on the MNIST and NORB datasets show that both the proposed ridge solutions improve the testing accuracy of the existing generalized inverse solution, and the improvement becomes more significant as $\lambda$ is bigger.
+Moreover, compared to the existing BLS, the proposed two ridge solutions achieve better and nearly the same maximum testing accuracies, respectively, when the corresponding ridge parameter does not satisfies and satisfies $\lambda \to 0$.
+On the MNIST dataset when $\lambda = {{10}^{-8}}$, the maximum testing accuracies achieved by the proposed two ridge solutions and the existing BLS are $98.64\%$ in the case of $p>k$, and are $98.93\%$ and $98.92\%$ respectively in the case of $p<k$, while they are $90.34\%$ and $90.24\%$ respectively on the NORB dataset when $\lambda = {{10}^{-3}}$.